-Sometimes watching fellow visitors to a museum or gallery observe and react to the art, is as much of an experience as observing the art yourself.
+Sometimes watching fellow visitors to a museum or gallery observe and react to the art is as much of an experience as observing the art yourself.

-The ones that gasp and inadvertently cover their mouth with their hand when they realize that they are face to face with a beloved painting, sculpture or drawing that they had only ever seen in photos.
+The ones that gasp and inadvertently cover their mouth with their hand when they realize that they are face to face with a beloved painting, sculpture, or drawing that they had only ever seen in photos.
 Their faces literally glow and you can see a range of emotions pass through them while tears gather in the corners of their eyes, and they barely breathe.

 After a few minutes, a goofy smile will cross their face and then suddenly self-conscious, they will glance around the room making sure no one saw their reaction, before moving on to the next piece.